Cross-platform C SDK logo

 Remarks

 Fonts are immutable objects.
-Copying really means increasing an internal counter without cloning the object.
+Copying really means incrementing an internal counter without actually cloning the object.
 However, the application must destroy the copy with font_destroy just like those created with any other constructor.

 font_destroy ()